RESTyard/RESTyard/Docs/HypermediaSchema-Design.md

 }
 ```

-**Defaults:** When `SchemaOptions` is not set or individual fields are null, sensible defaults are applied:
+**Defaults:** When individual fields are null, sensible defaults are applied:
 - `Title` → entry assembly name (e.g., `"CarShack"`)
 - `ApiVersion` → entry assembly informational version or `AssemblyVersion`
 - `EntryPointName` → auto-detected from entity types (first entity with Siren class `"EntryPoint"`, or null if none found)
 - `Description` and `ExternalDocsUrl` → null (omitted from JSON)

-`HypermediaSchemaOptions` is registered as a singleton via DI (as part of `HypermediaExtensionsOptions`).
+`HypermediaSchemaOptions` is registered as a singleton via DI by `AddHypermediaSchema()`.
 Both `GenerateSchemaIfRequested` and the schema endpoint (Phase 3) resolve it from DI. `GenerateSchemaIfRequested` also accepts an optional explicit `HypermediaSchemaOptions` parameter that overrides DI — useful for generating variants (e.g., different title for internal vs. external docs).

-This produces a singleton `HypermediaApiSchema` available via DI, combining all per-assembly registries.
+This produces a singleton `HypermediaApiSchema` available via DI, combining all auto-discovered per-assembly registries.

 **Startup validation:** At startup, the aggregated schema should validate that all `TargetName` references in `LinkDescription`, `ActionDescription.ResultName`, and `EmbeddedEntityDescription` resolve to an existing `EntityTypeSchema.Name`.
 Dangling references (e.g., a link to `"Order"` when no `OrderHto` exists) indicate a missing or unregistered HTO and should log a warning.
 An option `AllowUnresolvedReferences = true` (default `false`) can be provided for development scenarios — when enabled, unresolved references generate placeholder `EntityTypeSchema` entries (with empty links/actions/properties) so the schema endpoint and Mermaid diagrams remain functional while the API is still being built.